eclab/edisyn/README.md

 First install Edisyn from the [Edisyn.app.zip](https://cs.gmu.edu/~eclab/projects/edisyn/Edisyn.app.zip) file.
 Sadly, it's a whopping 70MB because it includes the Java VM.  :-(

 MacOS has lately locked down the ability to run an application that's not from a commercial, paying Apple Developer.
 And I'm not one.
 So you will have to instruct MacOS to permit Edisyn to run.
-Let's try the easy approach first:

-#### Easy Way to Permit Edisyn to Run
+#### Installing under MacOS X Prior to Sequoia

-On some versions of MacOS, you can CONTROL-Click on Edisyn's App Icon, and while holding Control down, select "Open".
+This is pretty easy.
+CONTROL-Click on Edisyn's App Icon, and while holding Control down, select "Open".
 Now instead of telling you that Edisyn cannot be opened because it's from an unidentified developer, you'll be given the option to do so.
 You probably will only have to do this once.

-#### Slightly Harder Way to Permit Edisyn to Run

-If this isn't working, try the following.
+#### Installing under MacOS X Sequoia and Later

+Apple has made this much more annoying now, to everyone's consternation.
+You'll have to use the Terminal program.
 Let's assume you stuck Edisyn in the /Applications directory as usual.
 Now we have to tell Gatekeeper to allow Edisyn to run on your machine:

 1. Run the Terminal Program (in /Applications/Utilities/)
-2. Type the following command and hit RETURN: `   sudo spctl --add /Applications/Edisyn.app`
+2. Type the following command and hit RETURN: `   sudo xattr -cr /Applications/Edisyn.app`
 4. Enter your password and hit RETURN.
 5. Quit the Terminal Program

 Now you should be able to run Edisyn.
-Let me know if this all works.
+You only have to do this once.
+This should work with earlier versions of OS X too.

 If you want to use Edisyn in combination with a DAW, see the manual's section on building a MIDI Loopback.

 You can also run Edisyn from its jar file from the command line: see "Running from the command line" at end of these instructions.

-#### Rosetta and the M1

-At present Edisyn only runs under Rosetta on the M1, because its package contains an Intel-only Java VM (because I only own an Intel Mac and am not running Big Sur).
-It'll work fine.
-Don't expect things to change until I get an M1.
-If you have installed Java yourself, you can run Edisyn from the command line (see later below) and it'll probably run natively.

 #### If Edisyn bombs in MacOS on selecting a patch editor...